MiguelEIbrahim/Information-sec-17/README.md

 MySQL has a depreciated MD5 encoding so we will be setting up using a newer AES 128 or ECC, we will be using ECC since its harder to crash the ECC code.

+To start:
+create a new database: Upler  (we chose a random name so that people wont go by using texbook names to try to SQL inject)

+We have table names:
+- Bohemian
+and
+- Yondora
+For these names its best to guess which one is which and you'll see why later

+Check the ER Diagram here in root folder under name: Octahedral_ChatGPTimg.png